 After graduating from Catholic, I passed the CPA exam and opened a firm that focused on tax preparation and small business accounting.
 As luck would have it, I sub-let office space from a prominent Bethesda financial planning firm, in hindsight, a decision that dramatically impacted my career.
 I enjoyed the financial planning environment so much that in 1988 I began offering my clients financial planning and investment management services to complement my tax and accounting services.

 What I do really well: Financial planning allows me to help plan someone’s future, rather than just focus on their past.
-Over the course of 25+ years, I have developed lasting partnerships with my clients based on a shared focus of helping them achieve life’s goals.
-I enjoy reflecting with clients on how I helped them open their first IRAs in the 1980’s and today help them put the final touches on their retirement plans.
+Over the course of 25+ years, I have developed lasting partnerships with my clients based on a shared focus on helping them achieve life’s goals.
+I enjoy reflecting with clients on how I helped them open their first IRAs in the 1980s and today help them put the final touches on their retirement plans.

 I am in tune with the pulse of the market and I strive to stay informed on current market trends and issues in order to assist our clients in making prudent investment selection decisions.

 What I’m most interested in for the retirement industry today: Investment selection, monitoring, and due diligence.
-Employers are under increased scrutiny regarding their fiduciary duties, specifically related to selecting and managing their plan’s investments.
-It is important for employers to have a consistent and objective Investment Performance Review program which results in institutional-level monitoring tied to the plan’s Investment Policy Statement.
+Employers are under increased scrutiny regarding their fiduciary duties, specifically those related to selecting and managing their plan’s investments.
+It is important for employers to have a consistent and objective Investment Performance Review program that results in institutional-level monitoring tied to the plan’s Investment Policy Statement.